 17. Nutrient-Dense Smoothies

 Smoothies are another great option for an after-school snack.
 You may also send a smoothie to school for snack if you have an extra thermos (and straw).
+My kids love this tropical mango pineapple smoothie.
 If you want to prep this option in advance, I recommend putting together some smoothie packs.